simonlaube/maplines/README.md

 - [ ] Map does not appear when reconnected to internet
 - [ ] When changes to a row are saved, the updated row is not visually selected anymore
 - [ ] very scattered elevation data still leads to inaccurate calculations

-- [ ] pauses between only 2 points can be missed
+- [ ] improve pause detection (pauses between only 2 points can be missed)

+- [ ] fix elevation not until end of track
+- [ ] fix unrealistic elevation correction

 ## Sources
 Geotiff: https://srtm.csi.cgiar.org/wp-content/uploads/files/srtm_5x5/TIFF/